 - The short "Willie the Operatic Whale."
 It's about a whale who sings!
 And this opera manager thinks Willie swallowed an opera singer (silly opera manager!) and sets out to find Willie.
 Willie is excited ? could this be his big chance?
 So he sings!
 Yay, fun!
 And then he has fantasies about performing on stage!
 Yay, fun!
 Then he has fantasies about performing Mephistopheles and there's fire all around and the audience is sweating horribly and there's a bunch of terrified firemen offstage with a hose just in case the theater catches fire.
 Then the opera manager harpoons Willie and the animation shows him thrashing about in the water in a far less cartoony style than the rest of the short has.
 All while the manager-guy gleefully cries "I gotta heem, I gotta heem!"

-- Oh, it gets better.
-In the one hour special "Enter the Dragon", the Big Bad needs to remove the legendary Hero's Chi from Po, which he does by sticking him in a giant funnel and literally crushing it out of him.
-Did I mention that this kills him?
+- In the one hour special "Enter the Dragon", the Big Bad needs to remove the legendary Hero's Chi from Po, which he does by sticking him in a giant funnel and literally crushing it out of him.
+Oh, and this kills him too.

 - "The Boiling Rock" has a man tortured by being held upside down for a long time, which sounds like Cool and Unusual Punishment, but is actually quite painful and is a real form of torture.